No Man's Sky: Gameplay

-Most star systems have a space station where the Traveller can trade resources, multitools, and ships, and interact with one or more aliens from three different races that populate the galaxy, as well as other travellers.
-Trading posts planets offer similar functions.
-Each alien race has their own language, with word-for-word substitutions which initially will be nonsense to the player.
+Most star systems have a space station where the Traveller can trade resources, multitools, and ships, and interact with one or more aliens from three different races that populate the galaxy as well as other travellers.
+Trading posts on planets offer similar functions.
+Each alien race has its own language, with word-for-word substitutions which initially will be nonsense to the player.
 By frequent communications with that race, as well as finding monoliths scattered on planets that help in translating, the player can better understand these languages and perform proper actions when interacting with the alien non-player characters, gaining favour from the alien and its race for future trading and combat.
 Consequentially, improper responses to aliens may cause them to dislike the Traveller, and their space-bound fleets may attack the Traveller on sight.
 The game includes a free market galactic store accessible at space stations and trading posts, where some resources and goods have higher values in some systems compared to others, enabling the player to profit on resource gathering and subsequent trade.

 The game has deep crafting capabilities, allowing players to craft technology upgrades, components for more complex items, tradable resources, base construction parts, food and ammo.
-Crafting requires blueprints, which are unlocked by digging up data modules and trading them in at spacestations.
-Resources are stored in inventories in the players exosuit, ship, freighter, exocraft, nutrient processor, and storage containers.
+Crafting requires blueprints, which are unlocked by digging up data modules and trading them in at space stations.
+Resources are stored in inventories in the player's exosuit, ship, freighter, exocraft, nutrient processor, and storage containers.
 Resources can be processed into other resources using refiners or nutrient processors, allowing all kinds of food to be created.

 No Man's Sky is primarily designed as a single-player game, though discoveries can be shared to all players via the Steam Workshop, and friends can track each other on the game's galactic map.
-Hello Games' Sean Murray stated that one might spend about forty hours of game-time to reach the centre of the galaxy if they did not perform any side activities, but he also said that he fully anticipated that players would play the game in a manner that suits them, such as having those that might try to catalogue the flora and fauna in the universe, while others may attempt to set up trade routes between planets.
+Hello Games's Sean Murray stated that one might spend about forty hours of game-time to reach the centre of the galaxy if no side activities are performed, but he also said that he fully anticipated that players would play the game in a manner that suits them, such as having those that might try to catalogue the flora and fauna in the universe, while others may attempt to set up trade routes between planets.
 Players can track friends on the galactic map and the system maps.
 Due to limited multiplayer aspects at launch, Sony did not require PlayStation 4 users to have a PlayStation Plus subscription to play the game online.